Release context

 Context of the week

-The focus remained applied: in the “How we prepared the public launch” block, we made only those changes that have a visible effect for the team on duty and do not complicate the operational routine.
+The focus remained applied: in the block “How we prepared the public launch” we took only those changes that have a visible effect for the team on duty and do not complicate the operational routine.

 What has changed in the product